 This bill amends sections of the North Dakota Century Code to enhance the confidentiality of records held by the insurance department.
-Specifically, it revises subsection 1 of section 26.1-02-31 to clarify that documents related to consumer assistance requests or complaints are confidential and not subject to public disclosure or legal processes, with the commissioner retaining the ability to use such information for regulatory actions.
-The bill also allows the commissioner to publish orders from administrative actions and provide general descriptions of the outcomes of consumer requests or complaints.
+Specifically, it revises subsection 1 of section 26.1-02-31 to clarify that documents related to consumer assistance requests or complaints are confidential and not subject to public disclosure or legal processes, with the commissioner retaining the ability to use this information for regulatory actions.
+The bill removes previous language that allowed the commissioner to disclose the subject matter and general disposition of these requests, while adding provisions that permit the commissioner to publish orders from administrative actions and provide general descriptions of complaint dispositions.

 Additionally, the bill amends subsection 6 of section 26.1-03-19.4, reinforcing the confidentiality of working papers and documents produced during examinations of insurance companies.
-It stipulates that such materials are not subject to subpoenas and cannot be publicly disclosed, except under specific conditions.
-The amendment also ensures that sharing information with the national association of insurance commissioners does not waive any existing confidentiality privileges.
-Overall, these changes aim to strengthen the protection of sensitive information within the insurance sector.
+It establishes that such materials are not subject to subpoena and cannot be publicly disclosed, except under specific conditions.
+The amendment introduces a provision stating that sharing documents with the commissioner does not waive any existing confidentiality claims, ensuring that sensitive information remains protected even when shared for regulatory purposes.

 Statutes affected: PREFILED: 26.1-02-31